 On the morning of the wedding Amanda went back to her parents’ house to get ready.
 She had her two girls helping with her makeup, dress, and keeping the pink champagne flowing!
 The bridesmaids and bridal party all left in the Campervan they'd hired, leaving me with Amanda and her Dad.
 Although she'd already left home, walking out of her parent's house for the last time as an unmarried woman was an emotional moment.

 The rest of the day was held at The Stables, High Melton in Doncaster.
 The wedding ceremony took place in a private section of the building set back from the reception area.
 The Stables staff helped direct everyone to the correct seats as they arrived.
-They made sure everyone was seated before the Bridal party even got out of the cars so nobody saw Amanda early!
+When everyone was seated the staff helped the Bridal party even got out of the cars making sure nobody saw Amanda early!